-Lightning Risk in Caravans
+Lightning Risk in Travel Trailers

 About 80% of those struck were using a land-line telephone.
 This risk is falling fast as people switch to risk-free mobiles.
 Golfers however are particularly at risk, especially if swinging a club.
 Also at risk is anyone using an umbrella during a storm, or walking on a beach.
 It’s not that hard to reduce the odds!

 Some areas of Australia are especially prone to severe thunderstorms.
 These include the Blue Mountains, the Dandenong Ranges, the Kimberley, and the north of Australia (generally during the monsoon season).
-The lightning risk in caravans in these areas is very much higher than in most other areas.
+The lightning risk in travel trailers in these areas is very much higher than in most other areas.
 It is primarily for those living or travelling in such areas that this article is intended.

 Lightning strike over Geelong (Victoria) in March 2012.
 Pic: (by Rod Howard) courtesy Geelong Advertiser.

 At all times, the earth’s surface carries a typically negative charge.
 The upper atmosphere carries a positive charge.
 As a storm develops, the voltage difference builds up to many hundreds of millions of volts.
 Once the voltage between ground and upper atmosphere exceeds a certain level, the air ionises (i.e. electrons become freer to move).
 This eases the passage of a lightning strike much as straightening or surfacing a road initially eases traffic flow.